Emmy-winning writer/lyricist/composer David Steven Cohen has been creating iconic and happily-twisted entertainment for over 25 years.

-Since 2007, David has been writing particularly strange episodes of the PBS animated series Arthur, bringing him another Emmy nomination as well as the #1 and #7 spots in Wired Magazine‘s “The 15 Geekiest Episodes of PBS’s Arthur”.
+David has written some particularly strange episodes of the PBS animated series Arthur, bringing him another Emmy nomination as well as the #1 and #7 spots in Wired Magazine‘s “The 15 Geekiest Episodes of PBS’s Arthur”.
 David wrote the top-ranked Falafelosophy for world-renowned author Neil Gaiman, who played his animated self, mystically guiding Arthur’s friend Sue Ellen as she creates a graphic novel.
 Gaiman enthusiastically (and quite generously) blogged after first reading David’s script: “It’s a delight; with luck it’ll have kids all over the world making their own little graphic novels, and will usher in the dawn of a new golden age of comics and creativity.”

-As a lyricist and composer, David has enjoyed hearing his songs performed and recorded by Elaine Stritch, Megan Mullally, Lea DeLaria, Bobbie Eakes, The Cat in the Hat and many others.
+As a lyricist and composer, David has enjoyed hearing his songs performed and recorded by Elaine Stritch, Jimmy Fallon, Megan Mullally, Lea DeLaria, Bobbie Eakes, The Cat in the Hat and many others.
 He has written lyrics and music for dozens of productions, most recently Peg + Cat and Space Racers.
 David co-wrote soundtrack and theme songs for Wubbulous World and Space Racers and the song-score for the Warner Bros./Scholastic animated feature Clifford’s Really Big Movie.
 David is now dabbling in strangeness under the nom de rap Run-D.S.C.
 Check out his rhyme-spitting semi-skills on the Space Racers song Gravity, recorded with pal and collaborator Jody Gray.

 David penned the libretto for the opera Lilith, which premiered at Lincoln Center (New York City Opera) in 2001.
 The New York Times praised David’s reimagining of the Jewish folktale about Adam’s demonic first wife as “a haunting contemporary parable.”
 Lincoln Center’s American Songbook Series celebrated David’s songs in Hear and Now: An Evening of Contemporary Lyricists.